MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/android.md

 MobileCenter.setEnabled(false);
 ```

-To enable all at once Mobile Center again, use the same API but pass `true` as a parameter.
+To enable all services at once again, use the same API but pass `true` as a parameter.

 ```java
 MobileCenter.setEnabled(true);